Before you can monetize your website or even grow a community, it’s important to think about branding your blog.

 Okay, let’s take this a step further in Step #5:

-Dive deeper to find audience pain points.
+Step #5: Dive deeper into your blog brand to find audience pain points

 Okay, so we’ve got our mission and an understanding of what we have to offer.